rapheki/pokedex-app/README.md

 - The data (pokedex, skills, types) is stored in `server/data`
 - The images (img, spr, thm) are stored in `public/images`
-- The Angular app loads the data on init, and displays it in a table
+- The Angular app loads the data on init, and displays it in cards
+- 3 Components (AppComponent > PokemonListComponent > PokemonCardComponent) & 1 Service (PokemonListService)